f4z3r/.bootstrap/doc/bitwarden.md

 ## Installation

-Install the CLI from `yay`: `bitwarden-cli`.
+Install the unofficial rust CLI client from `community`: `rbw`.

-After installation, use `bw login` to login once with email and password.
-If prompted for an API key client secret, go to https://vault.bitwarden.com/#/settings/account and get the secret information.

 ## Usage

-You can use `bwu` to unlock the vault, and `bwl` to lock it again.
+You can use `rbw ls` to list the entries, and `rbw get` to get entries.

-Then use the configured script to copy username and password from the CLI:
+Then use the configured script to copy the password from the CLI:

 ```sh
 pass